Zakouma National Park: History

 Zakouma is Chad's oldest national park, established by the nation's government in 1963.
 Its wildlife have been threatened by the ivory trade and poaching, including by Janjaweed members.
-In 2007, militia forces attacked the park's headquarters for its stockpile of 1.5 tons of ivory, and killed three rangers.
-The government of Chad began working with African Parks in 2010 to help manage and protect the park and its wildlife, especially elephants.
+In May 2007, militia forces attacked the park's headquarters for its stockpile of 1.5 tons of ivory seized from poachers over the years, and killed three rangers.

+The Chadian government began working with African Parks in 2010 to help manage and protect the park and its wildlife, especially elephants.
 The park's anti-poaching strategy includes equipping approximately 60 rangers with GPS tracking units and radios to improve communications, mobility, and safety, as well as improving mobility through the use of horses and other vehicles.
 The European Union pledged €6.9m in 2011 to help protect the park for five years.

 Elephant protection efforts expanded outside the park's boundaries in 2012, and an airstrip was constructed in Heban to make monitoring of the migrating animals easier.
 In August, Heban rangers destroyed a camp belonging to members of the Sudanese army after four elephants were killed.
 Three weeks later, the poachers attacked the Zakouma outpost at Heban and shot and killed multiple guards.
 Following the attack, additional bases were built, a second aircraft was purchased, and a rapid response team called the "Mambas" (after the snake of the same name) was formed to enhance security.
-23 guards have died protecting Zakouma since 1998, including seven in 2007, four between 2008 and 2010, and six in 2012.
+23 guards were killed protecting Zakouma since 1998, including seven in 2007, four between 2008 and 2010, and six in 2012.

 Chadians celebrated the park's fiftieth anniversary in February 2014.
 Zakouma held a ceremony to commemorate the occasion, which was attended by President Idriss Déby and included a ceremonial destruction of ivory by burning a pyre with a ton elephant tusks to discourage poaching.

-African Parks and the Labuschagnes, who served as the park's managers from 2011–2017, have been credited with reducing poaching and increasing Zakouma's elephant population.
+African Parks and the Labuschagnes, who served as the park's managers from 2011 to 2017, have been credited with reducing poaching and increasing Zakouma's elephant population.
 African Parks took over management of ecologically valuable lands surrounding Zakouma, including the Siniaka-Minia Faunal Reserve and Bahr Salamat Faunal Reserve, in 2017.